DRC-7/COMP3504_New/README.md

 ## Task
 Create a mobile app that allows the user to:

-- Navigate through different screens on the app.
 - View a list of cryptocurrency and their prices.
 - View detailed information about a cryptocurrency.
+- Pull news updates for a cryptocurrency.
+- Convert the price to Canadian dollars.
 - Add a cryptocurrency to their "Favourites."

 ## Challenge